 Ivor is a tiny town located in the state of Virginia.
 With a population of 310 people and just one neighborhood, Ivor is the 366th largest community in Virginia.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ivor is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Ivor is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ivor is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Ivor who work in management occupations (14.53%), sales jobs (12.82%), and office and administrative support (11.97%).

 As is often the case in a small town, Ivor doesn't have a public transportation system that people use for their commute.